 What is Modern Age?

 Modern Age is the “current” and most common age which is legal at official Wizkid sanctioned events (like at conventions).
-The following sets are considered Modern Age legal by Two Kings Comics as of July 1st, 2016 (meaning that all objects, figures, etc. from these sets can be played in Modern Age tournaments): The Flash, Justice League: Trinity War, Avengers: Age of Ultron, Avengers Assemble, Age of Ultron SLOP, Superman/Wonder Woman, World’s Finest, TMNT, Uncanny X-Men, Civil War SLOP, Joker’s Wild, Shredder’s Return, Deadpool and X-Force, Avengers Defenders War, Guardians of the Galaxy Vol. 2, Wonder Woman Gravity Feed, What If?, Elseworld and any Marvel, DC, or TMNT sets released after these sets.
+The following sets are considered Modern Age legal by Two Kings Comics as of July 1st, 2016 (meaning that all objects, figures, etc. from these sets can be played in Modern Age tournaments): Nick Fury: Agent of SHIELD, Superman/Wonder Woman, World’s Finest, TMNT, Uncanny X-Men, Civil War SLOP, Joker’s Wild, Shredder’s Return, Deadpool and X-Force, Avengers Defenders War, Guardians of the Galaxy Vol. 2, Wonder Woman Gravity Feed, What If?, Elseworld and any Marvel, DC, or TMNT sets released after these sets.

 The official Wizkids listing of Modern Age Elements can be found at this link.
 Anything considered Modern Age by Wizkids is considered Modern Age by Two Kings.